vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create a new IP set.

 ### /2.0/services/ipset/{ipsetId}
-Working with a Specific IP Set
+Working With a Specific IP Set
 ----

 * **get** *(secured)*: Retrieve an individual IP set.